MagicStar7213/ubuntu-wsl2-systemd/README.md

 # ubuntu-wsl2-systemd
 This is a fork of DamionGans [ubuntu-wsl2-systemd-script](https://github.com/DamionGans/ubuntu-wsl2-systemd-script) for Ubuntu 22.04 LTS as it does not work in this version with the original repo.
 Hope it helps.
 Updates made from [Issue #36 of ubuntu-wsl2-systemd-script](https://github.com/DamionGans/ubuntu-wsl2-systemd-script/issues/36)
+There will not be updates as its unsupported too.
+This was only an update so you could enable systemd in Ubuntu 22.04 LTS

 Instructions from [the snapcraft forum](https://forum.snapcraft.io/t/running-snaps-on-wsl2-insiders-only-for-now/13033) turned into a script.
 Thanks to [Daniel](https://forum.snapcraft.io/u/daniel) on the Snapcraft forum!